The day began with a flash. A brown flash. Or should that be a streak?

 Click here for more on the poem.

-I should add this benign all day long, simple call changes, when perceived threats are near, with the addition of 2 to 4 ‘ticks’ as a suffix.
-More on this later perhaps…
+I should add this benign, all day long, simple call does change slightly, when perceived threats are near, with the addition of 2 to 4 ‘ticks’ as a suffix.
+More on this later perhaps.

-Eventually I twigged that by raising the Velux roof light a little, I had a chance to photograph the birds as they paused on fence, or catenary line, still managing to Ttsooweeeep with a beak crammed with insects, before dashing into to feed the hungry hidden chicks.
+Eventually I twigged that by raising the Velux roof light a little, I had a chance to photograph the birds as they paused on fence, or catenary line, still managing to Ttsooweeeep with a beak crammed with insects, before dashing in, to feed the hungry, hidden chicks.